 Funds from the Loan were only to be used for certain costs, such as payroll costs and occupancy expenses.
 The School used \$2,619,629 of the Loan amount for qualifying expenses during the year ended June 30, 2020.
-The School has determined that the criteria for forgiveness under the terms of the Loan were met for this portion of the Loan during the year ended June 30, 2020 and accordingly has recognized \$2,619,629 as revenue within government grants and contracts revenue on the accompanying statement of activities for the year ended June 30, 2020.
-The remaining balance of the Loan, \$795,891, is included within accounts payable and accrued expenses on the accompanying statement of financial position as of June 30, 2020.
+The School determined that the criteria for forgiveness under the terms of the Loan were met for this portion of the Loan during the year ended June 30, 2020 and accordingly recognized \$2,619,629 as revenue within government grants and contracts revenue on the accompanying statement of activities for the year ended June 30, 2020.
+The remaining balance of the Loan, \$795,891, was included within accounts payable and accrued expenses on the accompanying statement of financial position as of June 30, 2020.
+During the year ended June 30, 2021, the School used the remaining balance, \$795,891, for qualifying expenses and also received notice of forgiveness of the full balance of the PPP Loan from the U.S. Small Business Administration ("SBA") and accordingly, the School recognized \$795,891 as revenue within government grants and contracts revenue on the accompanying statement of activities for the year ended June 30, 2021, the School used the remaining balance of the PPP Loan from the U.S. Small Business Administration ("SBA") and accordingly, the School recognized \$795,891 as revenue within government grants and contracts revenue on the accompanying statement of activities for the year ended June 30, 2021.